Upgrading Galera Cluster¶

 Rolling Upgrades of Major Versions of Galera Cluster

-Performing a rolling upgrade between major versions of Galera Cluster (e.g., from 5.6 to 5.7) has certain additional limitations.
+Performing a rolling upgrade between major versions of Galera Cluster (for example, from 8.0 to 8.4) has certain additional limitations.
 Below is a list of them; you should consider these factors.

 SST is not supported between nodes of different major versions.
 Therefore, nodes of different major versions should not coexist in the same cluster for longer than necessary to perform the upgrade;